ulf5/urlq/README.md

 ```

-Sometimes you might have "urls" that work when entered into a browser, but you can't curl/wget them.
+Sometimes you might have "urls" that work when entered into a browser, but you can't curl them.
 Maybe they contain spaces or other characters which the browser handles.

 ```
-wget $(urlq -u "http://example.com/this is an example/")
+curl $(urlq -u "http://example.com/this is an example/")
 ```

 It can also decode encoded strings: